Weinstein handlebodies for complements of smoothed toric divisors: Combinatorial Possibilities for Delzant Polytopes and resulting Weinstein divisor complements

-Then the rest of the proof follows from Theorem \ref{thm:toricWein} and the fact that the diffeomorphism types (in fact homotopy types) of these manifolds are distinguished by their Euler characteristic (since they are built with increasing numbers of $2$-handles).
+Then, the rest of the proof follows from Theorem \ref{thm:toricWein} and the fact that the diffeomorphism types (in fact homotopy types) of these manifolds are distinguished by their Euler characteristic (since they are built with increasing numbers of $2$-handles).
+Start with the half-spaces: